Keeping and growing Customers

 - New Customer welcomes – email, video, Customer portals and websites can all be used to introduce new Customers to your service or product they have purchased, helping them to understand how to get the best from their purchase.

 - Early warnings – use email, text or apps to provide Customers with advance notice of changes in service or product issues.
-Customers appreciate being told as it allows them to avoid or be prepared for the problem.

 - Listening and learning – use technology to gather, collate and analyse Customer feedback.
 Either provide channels for Customers to communicate directly or, for service industries, enable your staff to provide the feedback on an individual Customer basis.
 Then use this learning to enhance your products, service or brand.